openshift/console/README.md

 ## ContentSecurityViolation Detection

-The console app includes code which automatically reports CSP violoations to telemetry.
-This detection and reporting logic tries to parse a dynamic plugin name from the securitypolicyviolation event to include in the data reported to telemetry.
-If we are unable to determine a plugin name in this way, then 'none' will be used.
-We also throttle violation reporting In order to prevent spamming our  telemetry service with repetitive data.
-This means identical violations will not be reported more than once per day.
+The console application automatically reports CSP violations to telemetry.
+This detection and reporting logic attempts to parse a dynamic plugin name from the securitypolicyviolation event to include in the data reported to telemetry.
+If a plugin name is not determined in
+this way, then 'none' will be used.
+Additionally, violation reporting is throttled to prevent
+spamming the telemetry service with repetitive data.
+Identical violations will not be
+reported more than once a day.

 ## Frontend Packages
 - [console-dynamic-plugin-sdk](./frontend/packages/console-dynamic-plugin-sdk/README.md)